databrickslabs/dbx/dbx/templates/projects/python_basic/render/{{cookiecutter.project_name}}/README.md

 Please note that for testing we recommend using [jobless deployments](https://dbx.readthedocs.io/en/latest/run_submit.html), so you won't affect existing job definitions.

-## Interactive execution and development
+## Interactive execution and development on Databricks clusters

 1. `dbx` expects that cluster for interactive execution supports `%pip` and `%conda` magic [commands](https://docs.databricks.com/libraries/notebooks-python-libraries.html).
 2. Please configure your job in `conf/deployment.yml` file.